 Connecticut Assault Lawyer

-Many domestic violence arrests involve an arrest in Connecticut for assault.
+Many domestic violence arrests involve an arrest for assault.
 Assault does not just involve husbands, wives, and domestic partners, but also roommates.
 It is one of the most commonly charged domestic violence assault crimes.

-First and Second Degree Assault Arrests
+What Are First and Second Degree Assault Charges?

 Assault charges can range in degrees from first to third.
 Assault in the First Degree is the most serious of the three charges, but not frequently charged in domestic violence arrests.
 This charge carries up to 20 years imprisonment, with a five-year mandatory minimum if they are accused of using a deadly weapon.